AbhijitBarui/SimmiFJobHub/README.md

         admin area/view job types page to navigate through job types, admin area/view job types/view applications page to navigate through applications Proper Frontend
+        Host it in a cloud service

+# Apologies
+        for exposing secret key for not being able to share .env file